ni1o1/transbigdata/README.md

 ## Installation

-Before installing `TransBigData`, make sure that you have installed the available geopandas package: https://geopandas.org/index.html
-If you already have geopandas installed, run the following code directly from the command prompt to install `TransBigData`
+Before installing `TransBigData`, make sure that you have installed the available [geopandas package](https://geopandas.org/index.html).
+If you already have geopandas installed, run the following code directly from the command prompt to install `TransBigData`:

     pip install -U transbigdata